GrahamBlyth/officiating-history/README.md

 - coaching/assessment assignments
 - field used
 - group or placement for game
-- any women's officials or games
+- most women's officials or games

 So far there are three queries.
 For now at least it will be best to use a computer or device with a big screen.
 To run the scripts just click one of the links.